-Cardiac catheterization may also be used to treat certain heart problems without having the patient undergoing major cardiac surgery.
-Therapeutic catheterization may be used to restore flow to obstructed arteries by use of a balloon, stents, or grafts.
-Catheterization may also be used to open stenotic (narrow) heart valves and to repair congenital defects.
+Cardiac catheterisation may also be used to treat certain heart problems without having the patient undergoing major cardiac surgery.
+Therapeutic catheterisation may be used to restore flow to obstructed arteries by the use of a balloon, stents or grafts and may also be used to open stenotic (narrow) heart valves and to repair congenital defects.

 Angioplasty opens clogged arteries.
-IT does this by compressing plaque against the artery wall.
+It is done by compressing plaque against the artery wall.
 A catheter with a small balloon at its tip is moved to where the artery is clogged.
 The balloon is inflated and deflated a few times.
 This compresses the plaque, opens the artery and increases blood flow.
-Sometime, metallic stents may be placed permanently inside the clogged arteries to help keep it open.
+Metallic stents may be placed permanently inside the clogged arteries to help keep it open.

-Other treatments for coronary artery disease may be done using cardiac catheterization:
+Other treatments for coronary artery disease that may be done using cardiac catheterisation:

-- Atherectomy removes plaque from artery walls using a special catheter.
+- An atherectomy removes plaque from artery walls using a special cutting device.

 - Medications can be delivered through the catheter to dissolve a blood clot in an artery.

-The risks of cardiac catheterization are fairly slow.
-The test is very safe when performed by an experienced team and they are most often outweighed by the benefits of knowing your heart's condition.
+The risks of cardiac catheterisation are fairly slow.
+The test is very safe when performed by an experienced team and they are most often outweighed by the benefits of knowing your heart’s condition.

 8:30 am – 5:30 pm (Monday – Friday)

-Mahkota Medical Centre's medical team of more than 60 specialists and officers are dedicated in caring for your medical needs.
-Trained in approximately 30 differing disciplines, the doctors consult in diverse specialties.
+Mahkota Medical Centre’s medical team of experienced specialists and officers are trained in different disciplines and are dedicated to caring for your medical needs.

 Click here for Consultant Search.